scriptnull/vishnubharathi.codes/source/_posts/expense-sheets.md

 A lesson that I can infer from this activity just while writing this blog post is "we can achieve consistency while trying to be consistent in something that is really useful to us".
 The expense tracking was useful to me because without the tracking I might miss paying out bills on time :D So, I think I was able to be consistent with it.

 I am thinking of some modifications to my process
 - Track non-mandatory expenses (like a one-time purchase).
-I haven't done this yet because having them in my sheet didn't really helpful.
+I haven't done this yet because having them in my sheet didn't prove to be helpful when I tried doing them) previously.
-- Make the sheet more helpful (by organizing the expenses)
 - Use one excel workbook for all money-related stuff.
 I had been using one excel workbook per year but I just figured out that we could do excel formula across different sheets in one workbook.
-This helps to arrive at useful results like "total expenses for a year".
+This helps to arrive at useful results like "total expenses for a year" - feels much like how companies move toward monorepo while maintaining source code :D
 - Leverage the data more.
-We will try to squeeze out more information by analyzing this data :)
+We will try to squeeze out more information by analyzing the data.

 Personal finance is becoming a topic of interest to me more and more these days.
 If you track your expenses or have some productivity tips about personal finance, do share them with me :)